lsbxa/lsbxa/README.md

-# Pentester and Cybersecurity Researcher
+# Red Team Operator and Cybersecurity Researcher

 Passionate about pentesting, red teaming, low-level and malware research.